rtdevx/homelab/README.md

 All Linux machines, building Kubernetes K3s (HA or single node cluster), K3s agents join, starships terminal setup and few more bits and bobs are fully automated with **Ansible**.

-My goal is to use GitOps approach and practices when working with Kubernetes and have everything automated and stored in GitHub.

 ## Hardware:

 - 3x Lenovo ThinkCentre M720Q